Last reviewed by Robert Prime — May 2026

 - If you earned a Kirkus Star, lead with it everywhere — that's the rare credential worth shouting about.

 The review fee is sunk the moment you pay it; the return comes entirely from how aggressively you deploy the quote afterwards.
-Authors who file the review away and forget it have simply burned $450.
+Authors who file the review away and forget it have effectively wasted the fee.

 Frequently asked questions